“Enjoy luxury afternoon tea in this elegant rendezvous at The Peninsula Hotel, HK (香港半島酒店)”

-First of all, I would like to talk about the eating places I have visited on the first day we touched down.
-Yes, this.
-An elegant afternoon tea rendezvous for rich “tai tai” (rich Mrs.), often seen and mentioned in the Hong Kong TVB shows.
-It made me very curious to find out more.
-So, here we come!
+Yes, this place.
+An elegant afternoon tea rendezvous for the rich “tai tai” (wealthy Mrs.), often featured in the Hong Kong TVB shows.
+In Hong Kong, they called it, 嘆下午茶 (taan haa mm cha).
+Haha..
+It made me curious to find out more.

-To our surprise, there was a very long queue even at the hour of 5pm!
+To our surprise, there was a very long queue even at the time of 5pm!
 What?
 5pm for tea?
 No joke.
-The hotel attendant/ security personnel told us that it’s a common scene even during the weekdays.
-No reservation allowed, you just have to walk in and… queue.
-(But… I wondered if this applicable to those wealthy ‘tai tai’ and celebrities?
-Do thy also have to join the queue like everyone?
-The TVB series didn’t show this part though.. laugh..).
+The hotel security personnel told us that it was a common scene even during the weekdays.
+No reservation allowed, we just had to walk in and… queue.
+(But… I wondered if this applicable to those priviledged patrons….
+Do they also queue??
+Oh please, of course, not.
+The TVB series didn’t show this part..
+Haha..).

 To beat the queue, you may arrive 30 minutes before they open..
 This way, you may be the first few to be seated once they open for tea at 2pm.
-Otherwise, come after 5.30pm with no queuing needed most of the time, you will still be able to catch a 1.5 hour afternoon tea grandeur before they end the high tea session at 7pm.
+Otherwise, come slightly after 5.30pm, you will still be able to catch a 1.5 hour afternoon tea grandeur before they end the high tea session at 7pm.
+Yes, most likely you wouldn’t need to queue anymore.

 Anyway, peak hour for high tea is 3pm.
 Since it was almost 5pm upon arrival, we waited merely 30 minutes before getting a table for 2.
 We ordered the popular set afternoon tea, The Peninsula’s Classic Afternoon Tea, found on the top of their menu.
 Price?
 1 pax @ HK$268 (about S$50/ USD35) and 2 pax @ HK$398 (S$80/ USD55).

-This set menu serves an extensive selection of sweet treats and carbo which you may find too stodgy or just too much to be taken as afternoon tea, but please, don’t try ordering just 1 set to share, order according to number of guests.
-You have a choice of leaving the unfinished portion, or simply order from their ala carte menu (smile).
+This set menu served an extensive array of sweet treats.
+Seemingly more than enough goodies for an afternoon tea, but don’t ever try to share the orders.
+For the set, please go with headcount.
+You have a choice of leaving the unfinished portion, or simply order from their ala carte menu.

 While waiting for our food to be served, we noticed their classical arches and elegant interior design of the hotel.
-It’s worth appreciating.
+It was worth admiring.
 Also, don’t forget to take a good look on their well-known pure silverware and cutlery they are using to serve you.

 Talking about the quality and taste of the food?
-Most of the snacks, e.g. bread, sandwiches, cookies, puff, tarts, cakes, scones (served with jam and soft butter), and etc, were good, especially the cucumber sandwiches which have been specially emphasized by Mr. Cai Lan (蔡澜先生), the well-known HK/ Singaporean food critic, in his recent food show, Chua San’s Feast (蔡澜品味).
+Most of the snacks, e.g. bread, sandwiches, cookies, puff, tarts, cakes, scones, and etc, were good, especially the cucumber sandwiches which had been specially highlighted by Mr. Cai Lan (蔡澜先生), the well-known HK/ Singaporean food critic, in his recent food show, Chua San’s Feast (蔡澜品味).
 This cucumber sandwiches looked deceptively common, but in fact, it was great.
 I like the crunch in the cucumber slices and the cottony softness of the bread.
 Yum….

-They would then serve a caramel mousse dessert in mini silver cup and silver teaspoon for each guest, later.
+They would then served this caramel mousse dessert in mini silver cup and silver teaspoon for each guest, only awhile later.

-Well, we couldn’t finish all the food in the end, but indeed enjoy the ambiance, their service and the food as well as my favourite coffee, hot skinny latte, with very pleasant experience. :)
+Well, we couldn’t finish it all in the end, but we did enjoy the ambiance, their service, the enticing sweet treats, and of course, my favourite coffee, hot skinny latte, with a very pleasant experience. :)

 Afternoon Tea serving hours: From 2pm till 7pm daily.

-Dress code before 7pm: Smart Casual dressing with no rubber flip flop or beach sandal.
+Dress code before 7pm: Smart Casual.
+Jeans are fine, not with rubber flip flop or beach sandal on foot.